 Tom Cruise is undeniably one of the greatest movie stars in the history of cinema, the type of big screen icon that many say are a dying breed.
 He can shoulder the weight of blockbuster franchises, deliver riveting performances, and pack movie theaters all around the world.
 Movies starring Cruise have generated over 10 billion dollars in ticket sales globally over the past four decades.
-Cruise has also earned three Academy Award nominations (Best Actor for Born on the Fourth of July, Best Actor for Jerry Maguire, and Best Supporting Actor for Magnolia).
+Cruise has also earned three Oscar nominations (Best Actor for Born on the Fourth of July, Best Actor for Jerry Maguire, and Best Supporting Actor for Magnolia).

 Cruise had only been in Hollywood for a couple of years when he was cast as Joel, the lead in Risky Business, a teenager cutting loose when his parents are away — who soon gets caught up in various risky escapades.
 First-time director Paul Brickman auditioned the likes of Kevin Bacon, John Cusack and Tom Hanks for the role, but ultimately chose Cruise.